just-boris/build-proxy/README.md

 npm install build-proxy --save-dev
 ```

-Then define some routes which you need to listen and pass callback where you will do something:
+Then define some routes which you need to intercept and provide callback with action for your task runner:

 ```js
 var proxy = require('build-proxy');